 Tool type: field

-Synthetic tools are useful, they let us measure, debug and monitor web performance on a given managed context.
-Unfortunately, they are not sufficient and don’t reflect the real life and the real user experience.
+Synthetic tools are useful, they let us measure, debug and monitor web performance in a given managed context.
+Unfortunately, they are not sufficient and don’t reflect the real-life and the real user experience.
 Field tools come in handy to help us better understand how things perform.
-Chrome User Experience Report provide many performance metrics and it is updated monthly.
+Chrome User Experience Report provides many performance metrics and it is updated monthly.

 You can take advantage of CRUX data in two ways:

 - Exploring the data with Data Studio CrUX connector

 => Create your Web Vitals dashboard here https://g.co/chromeuxdash

 Google PageSpeed Insights is another useful tool to measure and report web performance on both synthetic and field.
 Go to the tool, fill in a URL, and hit ANALYZE button.

 Let’s audit the Baby care Amazon’s listing page.
 Link to PageSpeed Insights report.
 Let’s dive into this report to better understand how to read it.